saaimulation/Mini-wind-tunnel/Test/README.md

 [![Test 3](https://img.youtube.com/vi/qWAtWFcYQfM/0.jpg)](https://youtu.be/qWAtWFcYQfM)

 The videos above were the best of the bunch.
 There were plenty more, but most of them showed absolutely nothing except disappointment.
 I had to wait a few minutes every time for smoke to build up before switching on the hairdryer, but even then the visuals only lasted half a second before the smoke vanished.
 Turns out incense isn’t exactly Red Bull Racing levels of technology.
+I also decided to completely rip off the duct tape at the entrance to the main tunnel, since the holes weren't letting any air through.

 ## 🖼️ Hall of Fame